sfu-natlang/lrhiero/README.md

 lrhiero
 ========

-This is a left-to-right decoder for hierarchical phrase-based (hiero) SMT system.
+This is the decoder of left-to-right hierarchical phrase-based (lrhiero) SMT system.

 # Usage